 The low-solvent components also play an important role in the production of coated textiles and fiber-reinforced plastics.

-With 2019 sales of EUR 12.4 billion, Covestro is among the world’s largest polymer companies.
+With sales of EUR 12.4 billion in 2019, Covestro is among the world’s largest polymer companies.
 Business activities are focused on the manufacture of high-tech polymer materials and the development of innovative solutions for products used in many areas of daily life.
-The main segments served are the automotive, construction, wood processing and furniture, and electrical and electronics industries.
-Other sectors include sports and leisure, cosmetics, health and the chemical industry itself.
-Covestro has 30 production sites worldwide and employs approximately 17,200 people (calculated as full-time equivalents) at the end of 2019.
+The main industries served are the automotive, construction, wood processing and furniture, and electrical and electronics industries.
+Other sectors include sports and leisure, cosmetics, healthcare and the chemical industry itself.
+Covestro has 30 production sites worldwide and employs approximately 17,200 people (calculated as full-time equivalents) as of the end of 2019.